G-Research/fasttrackml/benchmarks/README.md

 ## Introduction

-FastTrack ML Benchmark Suite is a project designed to provide a comprehensive and user-friendly performance tracking system for FastTrack ML, with a specific focus on comparing its capabilities with other popular machine learning parameter servers, such as MLflow.
-This documentation aims to guide users on how to use FastTrack ML Performance Tracker effectively.
+FastTrack ML Benchmark Suite is a project designed to provide a comprehensive and user-friendly performance benchmarking system for FastTrack ML, with a specific focus on comparing its capabilities with other popular machine learning parameter servers, such as MLflow.
+This documentation aims to guide users on how to use FastTrack ML Performance Benchmark effectively.

 ## Table of Contents